catseye/The-Platform/USAGE.markdown

 Then click "Start".

+You should see NetBSD boot up in the Bochs window.
+Now see _Logging in and using The Platform_, below.

 ### How to make a bootable USB stick of The Platform ###

 First, get a USB stick that you don't need for anything else, that is at